Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Productive Idleness through Workers' Creativity

 The effect of the forgetting threshold $\theta_a$ on the pace of innovation is barely noticeable under the loose policy (Figure \ref{fig:ILTh}).
-However, as the forgetting threshold grows, the gap between the duration dynamics under the two policies widens.
-Specifically, under the tight policy, innovation visibly slows down as forgetting becomes more pronounced, and this effect is especially noticeable when $\zeta$ is larger.
-Based on the innovation pace alone, the intermediate scenario seems, nonetheless, the most desirable, as it fosters quick innovation with minimal variability, and both policies appear suitable.
+However, as the forgetting threshold grows, the gap between the duration dynamics under the two stacking policies widens.
+Specifically, under the tight policy, innovation visibly slows down as forgetting becomes more pronounced, and this effect is especially noticeable in more disruptive creativity policies.
+Based on the innovation pace alone, the intermediate scenario seems, nonetheless, the most desirable, as it fosters quick innovation with minimal variability, and both stacking policies appear suitable.

 Similar observations hold for production dynamics.
-Examining the cumulative production differential in Figure \ref{fig:ILVh}, it becomes evident that a higher forgetting threshold slows the convergence to a stable regime and increases Monte Carlo variability.
-Variability is also amplified when the innovation step size is larger.
-Once again, more forgetting and larger innovations highlight the effects of a tight policy.
-Although the Monte Carlo mean is barely affected, strict filtering dampens variability in these settings.
+Examining the cumulative production differential $V_H$ in Figure \ref{fig:ILVh}, it is evident that a higher forgetting threshold hinders the convergence to a stable regime and increases the Monte Carlo variability.
+Variability is also amplified when innovation is more disruptive.
+Once again, more forgetting and larger innovations highlight the effects of a tight stacking policy.
+Although the Monte Carlo mean is barely affected, the tight policy dampens variability in these settings.
 This suggests that, in the presence of more disruptive innovations, the firm should prioritize the most promising ideas and filter out the rest, leading to fewer innovations and, consequently, fewer unnecessary shocks to the process.
-The impact of the tight policy is more visible when forgetting is higher because lower-quality ideas, which are responsible for these unnecessary shocks, would be more frequent.
+The impact of the tight policy is even more visible when forgetting is more important as low-tier ideas---responsible for these unnecessary shocks---are more frequent under skill decay.